Siege of Vicksburg: Siege operations

 In an effort to cut Grant's supply line, Confederates in Louisiana under Major General John G. Walker attacked Milliken's Bend up the Mississippi on June 7.
 This was largely defended by recently enlisted United States colored troops.
-Despite having inferior weaponry, they fought bravely and repulsed the Confederates with help from gunboats, although at heavy cost; the defenders lost 652 to the Confederate 185.
+They repulsed the Confederates with help from gunboats, although at heavy cost; the defenders lost 652 to the Confederate 185.
 The loss at Milliken's Bend left the Confederates with no hope for relief other than from the cautious Johnston.

 Pemberton was boxed in with plentiful munitions but little food.
 The poor diet was telling on the Confederate soldiers.
 By the end of June, half were sick or hospitalized.
 Scurvy, malaria, dysentery, diarrhea, and other diseases cut their ranks.
-At least one city resident had to stay up at night to keep starving soldiers out of his vegetable garden.
-The constant shelling did not bother him as much as the loss of his food.
-As the siege wore on, fewer and fewer horses, mules, and dogs were seen wandering about Vicksburg.
 Shoe leather became a last resort of sustenance for many adults.

 During the siege, Union gunboats lobbed over 22,000 shells into the town and army artillery fire was even heavier.
 As the barrages continued, suitable housing in Vicksburg was reduced to a minimum.
 A ridge, located between the main town and the rebel defense line, provided lodging for the duration.
 Over 500 caves, known locally as "bombproofs", were dug into the yellow clay hills of Vicksburg.
 Whether houses were structurally sound or not, it was deemed safer to occupy these dugouts.
 People did their best to make them comfortable, with rugs, furniture, and pictures.
 They tried to time their movements and foraging with the rhythm of the cannonade, sometimes unsuccessfully.
 Because of the citizens' burrowing, the Union soldiers gave the town the nickname of "Prairie Dog Village".
 Despite the ferocity of the Union fire, fewer than a dozen civilians are known to have been killed during the siege.